 This Burrata and Prosciutto Salad with Arugula is pretty hard to beat.
-It’s creamy and rich, with the perfect zing of freshness and acidity, and so much more.
-An ultra satisfying mouthful, with flavorful and fulfilling bites.
+It's creamy, rich, with the perfect zing of freshness, acidity, and salty prosciutto.
+An ultra-satisfying mouthful, with flavorful and fulfilling bites.
 You can serve it as a side dish, or even your entire meal!

 We start with a base of peppery arugula.
 Drizzle it with olive oil, balsamic vinegar and lemon juice.
 Sprinkle on the salt, black pepper, lemon zest, and a dusting of fresh basil.
-Top it off with tomatoes, creamy burrata, prosciutto, and pan fried leeks.
+Top it off with tomatoes, creamy burrata cheese, prosciutto, and pan fried leeks.

-- Arugula – Bright and peppery arugula is the perfect green base for this salad.
-You can use anything you prefer however, like radicchio, spinach, or spring.
-Nothing is going to beat arugula for this salad in our opinion!
+- Baby arugula - Bright and peppery arugula is the perfect green base for this salad.

-- Tomatoes – We love using fresh and sweet cherry tomatoes, cut in half.
+- Tomatoes - We love using fresh and sweet cherry tomatoes, cut in half.
 We opted for some locally grown tomatoes.
-The tomatoes are grown year round in a greenhouse by Mighty Vine.
-They are just so good!
 Heirloom tomatoes are also great here.

 - Olive oil - Good quality extra virgin olive oil is key here for the robust flavor.
 Since we don't serve this salad with a specific dressing, this is what adds a lot of flavor.
 If you prefer a specific dressing, feel free to try it with our honey lemon vinaigrette!
 We think cooking the leeks in this oil gives the salad such incredible flavor.